llefrioux/p2p-messaging/README.md

 ```bash
 node service.js
 ```

-Note: Service is configured to run by default on port 7777, but you can change it by setting the environment variable `PORT`.
+Note: The service is configured to run by default on port 7777, but you can change it by setting the environment variable `PORT`.
 If you do so, do not forget to change port also in the client code.

-### Sign in and sign out
+### Join in and sign out

 Service accepts client connections and manages `login` and `logout` messages.